abdulwasih2003/Exp-10-Create-a-Gliding-box-using-CSS-Animation/README.md

     }
   }
 ```
-## OUTPUT:
+## Output:
 ![image](https://github.com/Karthikeyan21001828/MERN_EX10/assets/93427303/8f12abbf-dd49-4369-be3c-2aed954938cc)

 ![image](https://github.com/Karthikeyan21001828/MERN_EX10/assets/93427303/487a21e7-1d05-41a1-85d2-b772868019c1)

-## RESULT:
+## Result:
-html & css code to create Gliding box using CSS Animation has been created and output has been verified.
+Thus the HTML & CSS code to create Gliding box using CSS Animation has been created and output has been verified.